Amanda Schull

-Amanda Schull is an American actress and former professional ballet dancer.
+Amanda Schull (born August 26, 1978) is an American actress and former professional ballet dancer.
 She is known for her lead role in the 2000 film Center Stage, and for her recurring roles on the American television series One Tree Hill and Pretty Little Liars.
-She starred in the Syfy television series 12 Monkeys, and played a recurring role on the USA television series Suits before being promoted to series regular for the show's eighth and ninth seasons.
+She starred as Dr. Cassandra Railly in the Syfy television series 12 Monkeys, and played a recurring role on the USA Network television series Suits before being promoted to series regular for the show's eighth and ninth seasons.

 Early life

-Schull was born in Honolulu, Hawaii, the daughter of Susan Schull, the current president of Ballet Hawaii, and is one of three children.
+Schull was born on August 26, 1978 in Honolulu, Hawaii, the daughter of Susan Schull, the current president of Ballet Hawaii, and is one of three children.
 She attended Punahou School, and trained at Hawaii State Ballet under the instruction of John Landovsky.

-Schull was offered a scholarship to Indiana University for ballet, and attended at age 17.
+Schull was offered a scholarship to Indiana University Bloomington for ballet, and attended at age 17.
 While at Indiana University, she joined Delta Delta Delta.
 During her sophomore year (as a ballet and journalism major), she attended the San Francisco Ballet School Summer Intensive.
 She continued her studies for an additional year on scholarship.

 After Schull's year-long scholarship ended in 1999, she continued as an apprentice.
 After filming Center Stage, she subsequently joined SFB as a full-time member of its corps de ballet.